 - Director of Health and Wellness

-- Director of Access and Disabilities
+- Manager of Access and Disability

 Illinois mandates all higher education institutions to develop and implement a Campus Threat Assessment Team.
 Illinois Emergency Management Association, 29 Illinois Administrative Code 305, states “Pursuant to the Campus Security Enhancement Act of 2008, each higher education institution is required to develop a National Incident Management System-compliant all hazards emergency response plan and an inter-disciplinary and multi-jurisdictional campus violence prevention plan.
 This Part provides guidelines for the creation, review, training and exercise of each higher education institution's Campus All-Hazards Emergency Response and Violence Prevention Plan.”